92nd SFS hosts interagency military working dog training at FAFB

 |0

-This work, 92nd SFS hosts interagency military working dog training at FAFB, by A1C Matthew Arachikavitz, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, 92nd SFS hosts interagency military working dog training at FAFB [Image 10 of 10], by A1C Megan Delaine, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT